Dates: Thursday-Saturday, May 21–23 ( Sivan 5-7)

 Recalling the deceased during a synagogue service is not merely a convenient form of emotional release, but an act of solemn piety and an expression of profound respect.
 The yizkor memorial service was instituted so that the Jew may pay homage to his forbears and recall the good life and traditional goals.

-Followed by A delicious Flaishig kiddush lunch.
+Followed by Shabbat Kiddush.
 Sponsor needed.
-Email [email protected] if you want to sponsor.
+Email [email protected] to sponsor.

 Learn more about Shavuot by clicking this link

-This allows us to make all necessary preparations during the day on Friday, the first day of Shavuot, May 26, for Shabbat (the second day of Shavuot) which follows immediately afterwards.
+An Eruv Tavshillin is done on Thursday, May 21.
+It allows us to make all necessary preparations on Friday, the first day of Shavuot, May 22, for the second day of Shavuot, Friday night and Shabbat (May 23) which follows immediately afterwards.
 However, unlike a regular Friday afternoon, it is important to make sure that all foods prepared for Shabbat be totally cooked and edible well before Shabbat begins.

-The Eiruv consists of a matzah, and a cooked food, such as meat, fish, or an unpeeled hard-boiled egg.
+The Eruv consists of a matzah or a challah roll, and a cooked food, such as meat, fish, or an unpeeled hard-boiled egg.
 For details of the procedure and the appropriate Brachah that should be made, consult the siddur (Tehillat Hashem page 327) or see here.